KingSpencer/NUGPU/README.md

+## NUGPU
-## This repo contains homeworks and final project of GPU programming class in NEU.
+This repo contains homeworks and final project of GPU programming class in NEU.
 Written in C & CUDA.